Ibrahimhassan8879/HEMA-General-Hospital/README.md

 - Generate bar and pie charts for the evaluation.
 - Save the generated tables, charts as CSV files, and pictures.
 - Undo the check-in for reservations that were mistakenly checked by the nurse.
+- Write and view sent and received messages with all staff accounts.

 ### 5. Admins